-The Road Management Plan (RMP) outlines how we manage the municipality's 1,440 km road network.
+The Road Management Plan outlines how we manage the municipality's 1,440 km road network

-A road must meet the following criteria to be sealed:
+A road must meet criteria to be eligible for sealing.

 ’Paper road’ is a term commonly used for a road that is legally established (ie. a designated road reservation is recorded in survey plans) but the physical road has not formally been constructed.